F5Networks/f5-cloud-failover-extension/docs/userguide/isolated-env.rst

 CFE in Isolated Environments
 ============================

 Running BIG-IP in isolated Virtual Private Clouds (VPCs) is a security best practice, but requires upfront foundational setup.
-This section shows how to support CFE in :ref:`gcp-iso-env` and :ref:`azure-iso-env` when BIG-IP instances have no route to public internet.
+This section shows how to support CFE when BIG-IP instances have no route to public internet on the following cloud environments:

+- :ref:`gcp-iso-env`
+- :ref:`azure-iso-env`

 .. _gcp-iso-env: